See Feedback from Users

 The Tinnitus E-Programme is the title given to a structured process that includes education, practical daily exercises, and understanding of the psychology behind reaction to tinnitus that leads to the decrease of tinnitus intrusiveness perception within approximately 6 – 10 weeks.

 - To alter mid-brain (paleomammalian area of the brain) limbic activity that drives emotional reactions.
 This reduces cortisol levels in the blood and improves blood flow to the pre-frontal cortex (PFC) allowing for improved sense of control and ability to think with clarity

 - To impart information that educates the user about the mechanism of tinnitus and the systemic processes that drive reaction to tinnitus

-- To support the user through the change process through one to one contact (including use of an online telehealth video platform, user-to-therapist feedback mechanism at the end of each stage/module and email support) to address individual differences.
+- To support the user through the change process through one to one contact (including 1-1 using Zoom, user-to-therapist feedback mechanism at the end of each stage/module and email support) to address individual differences.
 A “one size fits all” approach is inappropriate and unhelpful

-- To teach the user the principles of Cognitive Behavioural Therapy (CBT), what it is, how it works, and to introduce the user to “thought and meaning” identification using the newly introduced Meaning Adjuster, and the choice to use the original Beck Thought Record
+- To teach the user the principles of Cognitive Behavioural Therapy (CBT), what it is, how it works, and to introduce the user to “thought and meaning” identification using the Meaning Adjuster, and the later choice in Module 9 to use the original Beck Thought Record

 - To evidence clear clinical outcomes using ‘before and after’ research-validated measures that reflect reduced levels of tinnitus distress